 Areas north of the Han River

-Itaewon-dong is an area close to the US Army Base in Seoul which has resulted in the neighbourhood being filled with Western restaurants, shops and English-language services and amenities.
+Itaewon-dong is close to the US Army Base in Seoul which has resulted in the neighbourhood being filled with Western restaurants, shops and English-language services and amenities.
 This neighbourhood has one of the largest expat communities in South Korea.

 Itaewon-dong is a hilly region with a range of affordable accommodation options available.
 Expats can choose between apartments, villas and large houses with gardens.
 The area also has good access to public transport and a variety of excellent schools.

-This is another popular expat area, mainly because it's very close to Itaewon-dong and the US Army Base.
+This is another popular expat area, mainly because it's close to Itaewon-dong and the US Army Base.
 Many English language teachers settle in Haebangchon-dong and the community is quite multicultural.

 Hannam-dong is a popular residential area for diplomats to settle.
 It's close to the expat hub of Itaewon and is made up of the UN Village and a residential neighbourhood.
 Hannam-dong is quite exclusive and the houses are large and luxurious.
-The accommodation in the area consists mainly of free-standing homes, but some apartments are available.
+The accommodation in the area consists mainly of free-standing homes, but some apartments are also available.
 Hannam-dong is only 45 minutes away from the Seoul International School and there are two English pre-schools in the neighbourhood.
 There is also a school bus service to most of the international schools in the area.